3doordigital/SoSensational/plugins/cleantalk-spam-protect/readme.txt

 1. Setup Android/iOS app to have push notices when new legitiamte comments/registrations or contactcs appears on the website.

 == Changelog ==
+= 5.23 2015-09-01 =
+  * Fixed BuddyPress profile search false positivities of anti-spam protection.
+  * Some interface fixes of bulk users & comments spam checking

+= 5.22 2015-08-26 =
+  * Fixed possible XSS issue for anti-spam test on third-party forms.

+= 5.21 2015-08-21 =
+  * Fixed bug with skipping spam submissions
+  * Fixed bug with receiving old user_token for viewing anti-spam statistics
+  * Small backend fixes

+= 5.20 2015-08-15 =
+  * Fixed anti-spam stats in admin bar - now statistics updates every hour
+  * Fixed issue with skipping spam submissions
+  * Added some PHP-constants for advanced users - CLEANTALK_AJAX_USE_BUFFER and CLEANTALK_AJAX_USE_FOOTER_HEADER can be defined to true or false in wp-config.php to control method, which will be used for injection of AJAX script.

+= 5.19 2015-08-11 =
+  * New feature: anti-spam checking for registered users
+  * Fixed issue with AJAX JavaScript anti-spam test.
+  * Fixed issue with SEO Yoast xml sitemaps and JavaScript anti-spam test.

 = 5.18 2015-08-04 =
   * Fixed issue with user_token
   * Added anti-spam API, see our FAQ